mosesintel/studentportal/README.md

 # studentportal
-A student portal able to generate pdf in codeigniter
+A student portal able to generate results in form pdf in codeigniter